IsaakBerg/grasshopper-primer/en/0-about/1-grasshopper-an-overview.md

 the most well-known textual programming languages such as C#, Visual Basic, Processing – and even Python and Rhino-script dictate that we write code bound by language-specific syntax.
-In contrast, visual programming allows us to connect functional blocks into a sequence of actions where the "syntax" requires that the inputs of the blocks receive the data of the appropriate type, organized according to the desired result (\*).
+In contrast, visual programming allows us to connect functional blocks into a sequence of actions where the “syntax” requires that the inputs of the blocks receive the data of the appropriate type, organized according to the desired result (\*).
 This characteristic of visual programming avoids the barrier to entry commonly found in trying to learn a new language, even a spoken one, as well as foregrounds the interface, which for designers locates Grasshopper within more